Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe.md

 | **ACT** | Green | Indicates activity on the CAN-FD bus |
 | **STATUS** | Red | Status LED.
 See description below |

 **Status LED:** In normal use, the red LED flashes slowly in sync with the main board to indicate that it has CAN sync, or flashes continuously and rapidly to indicate that it doesn't.
 It also flashes startup error codes, for example if the bootloader doesn't find valid firmware on the board.
-For a list of these error codes see [CAN_connection basics](https://docs.duet3d.com/User_manual/Machine_configuration/CAN_connection#led-behaviour-and-error-codes).
+For a list of these error codes see [CAN connection basics](https://docs.duet3d.com/User_manual/Machine_configuration/CAN_connection#led-behaviour-and-error-codes){target=_blank}.

 ## Power wiring

-Supply 5V to the GND and 5V pins of the 4-pin JST PA power connector on the board, observing the correct polarity.
+Supply 5V to the GND and 5V pins of the 4-pin JST PA power/CAN connector on the board, observing the correct polarity.
+Connect 5V and GND pins to a source of 5V (e.g. an IO port on the Duet 3 mainboard, expansion board or toolboard).

 > If you use a relay to control VIN power to the board, ie the power supply is already switched on, and a relay is used to turn on power to the board, you should use an inrush current limiter wired in series with VIN.
 See the [section on Inrush current here](https://docs.duet3d.com/en/User_manual/Connecting_hardware/Power_choosing#inrush-current){target=_blank}.
 >